 - Salt and ground pepper to taste

 - In a 10 to 12-inch cast-iron skillet, over medium heat brown the bacon in olive oil.
 Stir occasionally with a wooden spoon.

 - While the bacon is browning, prepare the bell peppers, onion and baby potatoes.
 Preheat the oven to 450 degrees F.

 - Once the bacon is browned, toss in the bell peppers, onion and baby potatoes.
 Sprinkle with seasonings, honey, balsamic vinegar and toss in the butter.
 Cook on the stove top over medium to high heat for about 10 minutes, stirring occasionally with a wooden spoon..
 Then finish in the oven for about 20-25 minutes.

 - Let the pork rest for 5 minutes before slicing.
-Place with the potatoes and enjoy.
+Serve with the potatoes and vegetables.

 Disclosure: As an Affiliate Marketer, I earn from qualifying purchases.
 If you click a product affiliate link on A Farmgirl’s Kitchen and make a purchase, I may receive a commission at no additional cost to you!
 I own every cooking product I recommend and love how they perform.